The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Over time, this can help to rewire the brain and the patient will find that they are no longer psychologically dependent on cocaine.

-The patient mustn’t be exposed to cocaine during the recovery process and as a result, many rehab clinics provide 24/7 monitoring to ensure that they remain free from temptation throughout the duration of their treatment.
+The patient mustn’t be exposed to cocaine during the recovery process and as a result, many rehab clinics provide 24/7 monitoring to ensure that they remain free from temptation throughout the duration of their treatment journey.

 Heroin has gained a reputation for being one of the most difficult drugs to recover from due to its powerfully addictive properties.